Ralph Mooney: Buck Owens

 In the latter half of the 1950s, Ralph continued to play with Wynn Stewart, but Stewart's drinking and erratic behavior made this work unreliable.
 Mooney played in other bands and took session work.
-He was hired as a staff music for Capitol Records, where in 1958 he began playing sessions with Buck Owens.
+He was hired as a staff musician for Capitol Records, where in 1958 he began playing sessions with Buck Owens.
 Ralph played Owens' first session after successfully confronting Capitol for creative control of his recordings; Owens' favorite song from the session is "Second Fiddle".
 Capitol wouldn't release the song until the following year, but when they did, it reached #24 on the country chart, giving Owens his first hit.
 Owens' next three singles, "Under Your Spell Again", "Above and Beyond," and "Excuse Me (I Think I've Got a Heartache)", each featuring Mooney's pedal steel kicking off the song and prominently throughout, reached numbers 4, 3, and 2, respectively.
-Ralph continued to play on hit-generating sessions for Buck Owens through 1962, becoming such a fixture in Owens' sound that in 1963, when Owens assembled the band that would become The Buckaroos, he selected Jay McDonald to play pedal steel because McDonald "could mimic the way Ralph Mooney played, so he was just the person I needed to help make what we played onstage sound like my records sounded."
+Ralph continued to play on hit-generating sessions for Buck Owens through 1962, becoming such a fixture in Owens' sound that in 1963, when Owens assembled the band that would become the Buckaroos, he selected Jay McDonald to play pedal steel because McDonald "could mimic the way Ralph Mooney played, so he was just the person I needed to help make what we played onstage sound like my records sounded."